xoopscube/documentation/en/development/xcube-core.md

 A Preload is a single-file component, an extension for customization and personalization of a website, so Webmasters don't have to change the source code of the trusted system.

+- A delegate is a mechanism to delegate part of the processing to another program.
+- A preload is a mechanism to perform preprocessing before the module is executed.

+Delegate and preload are essentially different mechanisms and can be used independently.
+In practice, there will be many Single File Components, or one-file hacks, using the delegate mechanism in a **preload** to modify the processing and behavior of modules.

 ## Type Safe

 Among other things, XCube has some policies and features to ensure security.